-Marriott Saves Time for Hotel Managers and Drives Bookings with the Yext Knowledge Engine
+Marriott Saves Time for Hotel Managers and Drives Bookings with Yext

 Marriott International, Inc. is a leading global lodging company with nearly 6,000 properties in 120 countries.
 One of the world’s iconic brands, Marriott has been welcoming guests for nearly 90 years.
 In addition to the hotels bearing the Marriott name, the company owns and operates a portfolio of renowned hotel brands, including The Ritz-Carlton, St. Regis, W Hotels, Sheraton, and more.
 To this day, the company is guided by Marriott family leadership, maintaining the company’s core values of dedication to the customer, innovation, integrity, service to the global community, and putting people first.